-ID INTEGER), (contracted MAPLET), or (added-listener TERM), TERM is the critical term, NODE in the test node, and the remaining terms specify the escape set.
+set.
 When the operation kind is added strand, the instance's role name and height are provided.
+For kind displaced, the first number is the strand being merged, the second number is the strand it was merged into, and the remaining give the new instance's role name and height.
 For kind added-listener, a term is provided.
 For kind contracted, the substitution is provided.
 When a substitution refers to a variable not in the skeleton, its name is unpredictable.
 For generalization, the operation is recorded as (operation generalization METHOD), where METHOD is one of deleted NODE, weakened NODE-PAIR, separated TERM, or forgot TERM.
 Shapes can be collapsed leading to new shapes.
-For shape collapsing, the operation is recorded as (operation collapsed INTEGER INTEGER), where the two INTEGERs identify the strands merged.
+For shape collapsing, the operation is recorded as (operation collapsed INTEGER INTEGER), where the two INTEGERS identify the strands merged.